You are here

-The deadline for submitting applications is Tuesday 2 April 2019, 1800 CET.
+The deadline for submitting applications has been extended to 23 April 2019, 14:00 CET.

 The Selection Board, chaired by the Director of the EUISS, will screen the applications and establish a shortlist of candidates to be interviewed.
 The interview will be completed by a written technical test, the exact nature of which will be communicated to the candidates concerned in advance.